Is There in Truth No Beauty?: Plot

 With no navigational references, the Enterprise crew cannot return home.
 Kirk suggests that Kollos's superior navigational abilities could be of use, and Spock volunteers to mind meld with Kollos, allowing the two to pilot the Enterprise as one entity.
 Miranda Jones objects that she is a more logical choice, but McCoy reveals that she is blind and therefore couldn't possibly pilot a starship.
 (Her jeweled wrap, it turns out, is actually an elaborate sensor web designed to compensate for her blindness).

 A partition is set up on the bridge to hide Kollos, and Spock, wearing the visor, completes the mind link.
-Kollos and Spock, acting through Spock's body, successfully return the Enterprise to known space, and then retire behind the partition to dissolve the link, but forgetting the visor.
+Kollos and Spock, acting through Spock's body, successfully return the Enterprise to known space, and then retire behind the partition to dissolve the link, but Spock forgets the visor.
 Kirk shouts a warning, but Spock, unable to look away in time, goes mad and attacks the crew.
 He is subdued by a phaser blast from Kirk and rushed to Sickbay, where his condition deteriorates.
 Jones attempts to make mental contact with Spock but is apparently unable to help, and Kirk suggests that she, in her jealousy, does not really wish to.
 Enraged by the accusation, she makes one more attempt, and succeeds in bringing Spock's mind back to reality.

 The Enterprise arrives at its destination, and Kollos and Jones prepare to depart.
 Jones thanks Kirk for his insight, crediting it with ensuring her future.
 Kollos and Jones are now "one", and she now knows the joy of the mind link for herself.
 Kirk gives Jones a rose as they leave, reminding her that every rose has thorns.